PeterJonesProjects/projects-msc/README.md

 # MSc Data Science Projects Outline
+## TO BE UPDATED ONCE THE DISSERTATION HAS BEEN COMPLETED
 A collection of projects undertaken in MSc Data Science (Statistics).

 7/8 projects completed with the masters still ongoing.